BossZard/MoEDep/README.md

 # MoEDep
-The repo of MoEDepression for depression detection
+The repo of MoEDepression for depression detection.

 Our code will be released after acceptance.